Dropsource/monarch_samples/samples_patterns/README.md

 Monarch sample code and stories using several patterns.

-This repo provides examples of using Monarch with the following patterns:
+This project provides examples of using Monarch with the following patterns:
 - bloc
 - cubit
 - lists